 - Marriott Bonvoy

 Again, you won’t get a 1:1 transfer ratio with all partners, so it’s worth checking before you make any final decisions.
-The Platinum’s travel perks include $200 in Uber credits annually, a $200 airline fee for incidentals on your selected qualifying airline (in the form of a statement credit; enrollment required), access to the Global Lounge Collection, and valuable benefits when you stay at a property in the Fine Hotels & Resorts collection (terms apply, enrollment required).
+The Platinum’s travel perks include up to $200 in Uber credits annually (terms apply), up to $200 airline fee statement credits for incidentals on your selected qualifying airline (in the form of a statement credit; enrollment required), access to the Global Lounge Collection, and valuable benefits when you stay at a property in the Fine Hotels & Resorts collection (terms apply, enrollment required).
 Take full advantage of this card’s welcome bonus, annual credits, and airline transfer partners.
 Enrollment required.
 Terms apply.

 These travel credit cards each offer great value in different areas, but they aren’t the only valuable travel rewards cards out there.
 If none of these travel credit cards suit your needs, don’t worry, you’ve still got options.
-Some other rewards credit cards options include valuable cash back rewards cards like the Blue Cash EveryDay card from American Express or the AMEX EveryDay from American Express.
+Some other rewards credit card options include valuable cash back rewards cards.

 Know Your Credit Score and Credit Situation